Un-American Graffiti: Production

 Enrico Colantoni stated prior to the airing of the episode that The CW had seen Thomas's FBI pitch for the next season and rejected it, a comment that was denied by both Thomas and a network representative.

 "Un-American Graffiti" was written by Robert Hull and directed by John T. Kretchmer, marking Hull's second and final writing credit (after "Show Me the Monkey") and Kretchmer's fourteenth and final directing credit for the series.
 "Un-American Graffiti" introduces a romantic storyline between Mac (Tina Majorino) and Max (Adam Rose).
-Max had appeared in two previous episodes—as a suspect in "Hi, Infidelity" and as the main client in "Poughkeepsie, Tramps and Thieves".
+Max had appeared in three previous episodes—his introduction as the student who sells Wallace his "study guide" in "President Evil", as a suspect in "Hi, Infidelity" and as the main client in "Poughkeepsie, Tramps and Thieves".
 From the very beginning of his appearances, Max was planned to begin a romantic relationship with Mac.
 Rose was roommates with the other main love interest for her, Bronson Pope (Michael Mitchell).
 When Rose received the call that he would be appearing in more episodes for a romantic storyline with Mac, Rose stated, "But I thought that's what my roommate was doing."

 "Un-American Graffiti" is the first episode of Veronica Mars not to be part of a broader story arc in the form of a mystery that Veronica solves over several episodes.
 The crew's plan at the beginning of the season was to have the two-part murder mystery of Hearst's basketball coach, encapsulated in "Postgame Mortem" and "Mars, Bars", to stretch over the rest of the season beginning with this episode, but this idea was changed around the airing of "Spit & Eggs".
 Series creator Rob Thomas gave two rationales for the creative change.
 The first was that he believed that the story arcs alienated new or casual viewers, meaning that the change would solve the series' low Nielsen ratings, while the other reason was that he noticed that after the first season, the show had garnered the most narrative criticism about the story arcs.
 On trying the new narrative structure, Thomas stated, "It seems like a good time to do it—a good fun test balloon.
 Try it over five [episodes] and see how fans and non-fans react."
 However, Thomas also commented that the show would continue to exhibit a degree of serialization through Veronica's romantic and personal life.
 In addition, the new story formula was a way to have episodes focus on Veronica's personal life instead of devoting most of the episode time to advancing rushed mysteries.